 - Energy derived from food is lost.

 Heating breast milk in a microwave is a serious mistake.
-Recent research has focused on breast milk for infants that has been heated in a microwave.
-Pediatricians report that this is not a healthy practice and mothers should try to avoid the use of microwaves to warm milk to prevent health problems in their children.
+Researchers observed breast milk for infants that their parents heated in a microwave.
+Pediatricians do not recommend this practice.
+What’s more, parents should avoid putting breast milk in the microwave to prevent health problems in their children.

-Of course, heating milk on the stovetop also results in the loss of some nutrients, however it’s much worse in the microwave where additionally, as explained above, the electromagnetic waves actually modify the content of food.
-This can have serious side effects in infants, who may get sick more often because they don’t have the proper defenses in their bodies, or start to create more free radicals, etc.
+Of course, heating milk on the stove also results in the loss of some nutrients.
+Still, it’s much worse since microwaves modify the content of food.
+This can have serious side effects in infants, who may get sick more often.
+This is as a result of lacking the proper defenses in their bodies, creating more free radicals, etc.